Riborok/Long-arithmetic/README.md

 ## Long number calculator
 #

 ### Available opretors: +, -, *, div, mod (calculations occur in the base number system NS).
-To change the base number system NS enter ~$.
-To get an answer enter =.
+### To change the base number system NS enter ~$.
+To reset the answer enter clr.
+To get the answer enter =.
 To complete the process enter !

 ### Entered numbers must correspond to the base number system NS.
 If need to write number not in the base number system, then enter $(the number system in which the number is written), then a space and the number itself.
 #